 Premature birth.
-Infants born prematurely may have reduced levels of lactase because the small intestine doesn't develop lactase-producing cells until late in the third trimester.
+Infants born prematurely might have reduced levels of lactase because the small intestine doesn't develop lactase-producing cells until late in the third trimester.

 Diseases affecting the small intestine.
 Small intestine problems that can cause lactose intolerance include bacterial overgrowth, celiac disease and Crohn's disease.

 Certain cancer treatments.
-If you have received radiation therapy for cancer in your abdomen or have intestinal complications from chemotherapy, you have an increased risk of lactose intolerance.
+If you've had radiation therapy for cancer in your stomach or you have intestinal complications from chemotherapy, your risk of developing lactose intolerance increases.

 Lactose tolerance test.
-The lactose tolerance test gauges your body's reaction to a liquid that contains high levels of lactose.
-Two hours after drinking the liquid, you'll undergo blood tests to measure the amount of glucose in your bloodstream.
+Two hours after drinking a liquid that contains high levels of lactose, you'll undergo blood tests to measure the amount of glucose in your bloodstream.
 If your glucose level doesn't rise, it means your body isn't properly digesting and absorbing the lactose-filled drink.

-Eating and drinking lactose-reduced ice cream and milk
+Eat and drink lactose-reduced ice cream and milk

-Drinking regular milk after you add a liquid or powder to it to break down the lactose
+Add a liquid or powder lactase enzyme to milk to break down the lactose

 Lifestyle and home remedies

 With some trial and error, you might be able to predict your body's response to foods containing lactose and figure out how much you can eat or drink without discomfort.
 Few people have such severe lactose intolerance that they have to cut out all milk products and be wary of nondairy foods or medications that contain lactose.

 Reducing the dairy products doesn't mean you can't get enough calcium.
 Calcium is found in many other foods, such as: